Intermittent Fasting and Thyroid: What You Should Know

 If you and your doctor have determined that intermittent fasting is appropriate for your situation, these guidelines can help you minimize risk:

 Time your medication correctly.
-Levothyroxine should be taken on an empty stomach, at least 30 minutes before food and 4 hours away from calcium or iron supplements.
+MedlinePlus says levothyroxine is taken once a day on an empty stomach, 30 minutes to 1 hour before breakfast, and at least 4 hours apart from calcium carbonate or iron supplements.
 Many people find that taking it first thing in the morning, then beginning their eating window a few hours later, works well with a fasting schedule.
+Other prescriptions carry their own food-timing rules; see taking medication while fasting.

 Monitor your levels.
-Get thyroid panels (TSH, free T3, free T4) checked 6 to 8 weeks after starting a fasting routine.
+The American Thyroid Association has doctors recheck blood 6 to 8 weeks after starting or changing a thyroid hormone dose.
+Treat a new fasting routine the same way and get a panel (TSH, free T3, free T4) at that interval.
 If your numbers shift outside your target range, adjust your approach.

 Listen to your body.
 Persistent fatigue, hair loss, feeling unusually cold, or unexplained weight changes are signals that something needs attention.
 Fasting should enhance how you feel, not diminish it.